Direct Store Delivery (DSD) is gaining popularity among many retailers.

 What Is Direct Store Delivery (DSD)?

 DSD is an alternative distribution model for centralized distribution.
-Retailers don’t need to maintain warehouses, they can increase their bottom line by reducing the labor required for replenishment and warehouse maintenance costs.
+Retailers don’t need to maintain warehouses.
+They can increase their bottom line by reducing the labor required for replenishment and warehouse maintenance costs.

 Who is the Direct Store Delivery (DSD) Model Suitable for?

-The Direct Store Delivery model is particularly suited for smaller retail shops that require frequent replenishment and for companies that need tight delivery windows for their products.
+The Direct Store Delivery model is particularly suited for smaller retail shops requiring frequent replenishment and companies needing tight product delivery windows.
 For example, convenience stores, drug stores, and gas stations.
-DSD can also be a boon for retailers selling perishable goods.
+DSD

 Direct Store Delivery vs. Distribution Centers